gferreira/fb-variable-spacing/docs/_topics/spacing-vs-tracking.md

 ![]({{ site.url }}/images/spacing-axis-vs-tracking_3.png){: .img-fluid}

 In tight and loose settings, kerning values loose their reference as the whitespace between glyphs changes.
-Furthermore, kerning interacts with tracking in a way which is hard to predict and control.
+Kerning interacts with tracking in a way that is hard to predict and control.

 ### Spacing axis